Photon Propagation through Axion Clouds around Magnetized Compact Objects: Time Delays and Polarimetric Signatures

 For the photon-like longitudinal branches $\omega_{1,2}$, the corresponding group velocities remain extremely close to the vacuum value.
 In particular, the local longitudinal photon sector differs from luminal propagation only at a parametrically tiny level, so that the cumulative time delay in the parallel configuration is negligible for the benchmark parameters considered here.

 For numerical estimates, the values quoted below should be understood as benchmark results within the present effective truncation, rather than as precision predictions of strong-field QED.
-We evaluate the local instantaneous dispersion at the benchmark phase that maximizes the induced electric response of the background, thereby defining the most dispersive local configuration within the present setup.
+The quantities $E_z$ and $\dot{\phi}_B$ entering the local dispersion relations are evaluated at their respective peak amplitudes and therefore define an upper-envelope benchmark rather than values attained simultaneously at a single phase of the axion oscillation.
 The corresponding input parameters are summarized in Table~\ref{tab:benchmark}.

 For definiteness, we evaluate the group velocity on a representative positive-frequency photon-like branch, which remains continuously connected to the vacuum electromagnetic limit.
 The corresponding group velocity is given by